majguo/visitors-operator/visitors-webui/README.md

    Server listening on the port::3000
    ```

 1. Open `http://localhost:3000/` in your browser to visit the app.
-You should see `Test Visitors WebUI Title` displayed in the web page.
+You should see `Custom Dashboard Title` displayed in the web page.
 Refreshing the page and you will see one entry with `127.0.1.1` as **Service IP** and **Client IP** added to the table.

 ## Stop server